Fictionalized portrayals of George W. Bush: Scary Movie 4

 In Scary Movie 4, the President of the United States is reading a children's book in a classroom, similar to George W. Bush's reading of The Pet Goat.
 When he is told the nation is under the attack (similar to Bush during the September 11 attacks) of alien "triPods" he replies: "Right now I want to hear what happened to the duckling" (in a spoof of Bush's reaction to the attacks).

 Transformers

 In the 2007 Transformers film, the president is not stated to be Bush but heavily implied to be him.
 However, in the direct sequel Transformers: Revenge of the Fallen, the reference to the actual President, Barack Obama, as well as brief glimpses of Bush in a news broadcast suggests that the president shown in the original is in fact, President Bush.
-He is shown lying in bed (with his face obscured by his feet from the camera's point of view) saying to one of the flight attendants (with a Bush-like voice, a heavy southern accent and Bush-style laughter), "Hey, could you wrangle me up some Ding Dongs?"
+He is shown lying in bed (with his face obscured by his feet from the camera's point of view) saying to one of the flight attendants (with a Bush-like voice, a heavy southern accent and Bush-style laughter), "Hey, could you wrangle me up some Ding Dongs darling?”
 The Secretary of Defense, played by Jon Voight, has him guarded in a bunker for his protection during the rest of the film.